SenseNet/sncom-resources/_posts/2018-04-18-refactoring-snredux.md

 ![Clean-up](/img/posts/cleanup.jpg "Clean-up")

 As it was mentioned in one of our previous [posts](https://community.sensenet.com/blog/2018/02/21/scoped-packages), with creating scoped packages our main goal was to divide the code into smaller and more maintainable units.
-We've created *@sensenet* scope and publish our npm packages withing this.
+We've created *@sensenet* scope and publish our npm packages within this.
 With sn-redux the plan was the same, so [@sensenet/redux](https://www.npmjs.com/package/@sensenet/redux) was born.
 From now on the package should be installed like this:

 ```npm install --save @sensenet/redux```